se-edu/guides/tutorials/jar.md

 If you are using [Gradle](gradle.html) in your project, you can use the [Shadow](https://imperceptiblethoughts.com/shadow/) Gradle plugin to package an application into an executable JAR file.
 It is particularly useful if you wish to creat a _fat_ JAR file.

-To use the Shadow plugin, first ensure the following plugins are listed in your `build.gralde` file.
+To use the Shadow plugin, first ensure the following plugins are listed in your `build.gradle` file.

 ```groovy{heading="build.gradle"}
 plugins {